jetperch/pyjoulescope_ui/docs/pubsub.md

 * on_pubsub_register(pubsub)
 * on_pubsub_unregister(pubsub)

-Objects also get the following attributes:
+Registration also assigns the following attributes:

 * unique_id
 * topic